tocco/tocco-docs/framework/client/development.rst

   git clone https://github.com/tocco/tocco-client.git
   cd tocco-client
-  npm install --global lerna@v3.10.5 yarn setup
+  yarn setup

 For some packages/components you may need secret keys or passwords you can't commit or save in the codebase.
-In such cases you can set your secret environment variables in a ``/.env`` and add documentation to the Plop template.

-Enter this command to create your ``/.env`` file:
+Enter this command to create your ``/.env`` file containing the known secrets without values.

 .. code-block:: console